+Setting Meaning

-Setting Meaning Ignore User Power Policies Ignore any user specific power settings (configured in a user-based policy).
+Ignore User Power Policies Ignore any user specific power settings

+(configured in a user-based policy).

 When a user is logged in the default settings will apply and the user's PowerMAN settings ignored.
 When no user is logged in the No User settings, if present, will apply.

-This setting may be used to override the specific user settings on a per-computer basis.
-This is ideal for shared systems or computers in a public area.
+This setting may be used to override the

+basis This is ideal for shared systems or

+computers in a public area.

-The Ignore User Opt-out feature instructions PowerMAN to ignore the user opt-out option available, at the administrator's discretion, to users via the user interface icon.
+The Ignore User Opt-out feature instructs PowerMAN to ignore the user opt-out option available, at the administrator's discretion, to users via the user interface icon.